-Preliminary results will be posted once the calculation of the points is done.
+Final-Preliminary results will be continuously announced and/or posted for public viewposted once the calculation of the points is done.
 Results sheets will be posted after each category of an event.
-The protest periods begins at this point.
+The protest period periods begins at this point.
 Finals results may be held off until the award ceremony if it is on the same day.